How To Add A Link Section To WordPress

 (Default link category name is ‘blogroll’)

-You may want to change this to something that your visitors can relate to.
-This will not only make it easier for users of your site, but any new links that you add to your site will automatically be assigned to the new category name …
+You may want to change this default link category name to something better suited to your business.
+This will not only make it easier for users of your site, but any new links that you add to the Links section will automatically be assigned to the new category name …

 Quick Edit